zeligism/zeligism.github.io/_posts/2019-12-12-DeepSuccess.md

 Try to be content with yourself and your life.
 The materialistic kind of success depends a lot on your luck in life.
 You can't avoid your fate, and you can't change your parents.
 Accept the flow of life.
-Or as Void from Berserk puts it: "*Everything is within the flows of Causality*".
+Or as Void puts it succinctly: "*Everything is within the flows of Causality*".
 Just live and be thankful for what you have.